 If you’re married when you apply for financial aid or have children, or you significant assets (congrats!), your financial aid award can be higher or lower than the published COA for your veterinary school.
 If you fit the complicated case category, arrange to meet with the financial aid offices of the veterinary schools you want to attend.

-Generally, the limit for Direct Unsubsidized Loans is $40,500 for a 9-month academic term.
-Any amount you need above $40,500 will require a Direct PLUS application for graduate/professional students.
-As long as you do not have an adverse credit history, amounts above $40,500 are covered by Direct PLUS Graduate Loans up to the COA.
+Generally, the limit for Direct Unsubsidized Loans is $40,500 for a 9-month academic term at a U.S. accredited veterinary program.
+The Direct Unsubsidized limit for students attending a foreign accredited veterinary program is $20,500 for a 9-month academic term.
+Any amount you need above the Direct Unsubsidized limit will require a Direct PLUS application for graduate/professional students.
+As long as you do not have an adverse credit history, amounts above the Direct Unsubsidized limit are covered by Direct PLUS Graduate Loans up to the COA.

 No. The FAFSA award represents the maximum that you’re allowed to borrow for a given academic year.
 You can choose to accept as much of that award as you need.
 Generally, FAFSA makes it easier to borrow the maximum award than it does to return or reduce your award.
 However, if know you do not need all that you are awarded, you can (and should) choose to reduce your award.